 - Passport *only required for International Students at UTSC

 - Income Tax Number (ITN) letter or Social Insurance Number (SIN) card (NOTE: If you do not have a SIN card or ITN, please contact the ISC for assistance).
-Students who have lost their ITN can request this information by mail from the International Tax Services Office by writing a letter.

 - Direct Deposit Information or VOID Cheque (information required from your financial institution: Account #, Branch #, & Institution #), necessary to set-up direct deposit of your tax refund